blabla1337/skf-flask/skf/markdown/knowledge_base/28-knowledge_base--Too_verbose_authentication-failure_logging--.md

 i.e:

-Imagine an "forgot password" function where the user enters his username in order for the application to send a new password to his email adress, the user enters a correct username and the application responds with:
+Imagine an "forgot password" function where the user enters his username in order for the application to send a new password to his email address, the user enters a correct username and the application responds with:

-Email succesfully send to your email adress. when the user enters a incorrect username it says.
+Email successfully send to your email address. when the user enters a incorrect username it says.
-Error: user does not exsist.
+Error: user does not exists.

 This function would be vulnerable to username enumeration